jedisct1/wasi-crypto-preview/witx/proposal_symmetric.md

 - **Password-hashing functions:** returns a standard string containing all the required parameters for password verification.

 Other kinds of algorithms may return `invalid_operation` instead.

+For password-stretching functions, the function may return `in_progress`.
+In that case, the guest should retry with the same parameters until the function completes.

 ##### Params
 - <a href="#symmetric_state_squeeze_tag.handle" name="symmetric_state_squeeze_tag.handle"></a> `handle`: [`symmetric_state`](#symmetric_state)